Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 - When the beet plants have reached an age of around one month, prepare to administer your fertilizer.
 Follow the directions provided with your fertilizer and prepare one application.
 This will greatly boost beet production and ensure a bountiful harvest.

 Alright, now that you've held up your end of the deal for 50–60 days of actively tending your beets, they should be just about ready to harvest!
-Maturing times will of course vary slightly among the different varieties of beets, but plan to pick once they've reached size of 1 1/2 to 2 inches in diameter.
-They can be grown larger, but tend to loose sweetness and become fibrous.
+Maturing times will, of course, vary slightly among the different varieties of beets, but plan to pick once they've reached the size of 1 1/2 to 2 inches in diameter.
+They can be grown larger, but tend to lose sweetness and become fibrous.

 But wait, it's not just all about the root!
 Beet leaves may also be picked and consumed throughout the season.
 For the most tender and flavorsome leaves, pick young when less than 6 inches in length.
 Older leaves may be used like chard.
 With edible leaves in the mix on top of an already versatile and delectable root, beets can be an extremely efficient crop to grow.